Leaf-Agriculture/docs/docs/configurations_overview.md

 If set to `true`, Leaf will automatically synchronize provider's zones.
 The default value is `false`.

 #### syncPartnerData
-If set to `true`, Leaf will fetch shared/partner data from John Deere and AgLeader accounts that have granted the required permissions to access it.
-This means if set to `false` only the user resources will be fetched, even if the permissions allow access to shared data/organizations.
+If set to `true`, Leaf will fetch shared/partner data from John Deere and AgLeader shared accounts that have granted the required permissions.
+If set to `false`, only the directly connected  account data will be fetched, even if the permissions allow access to shared data/organizations.
 The default value is `true`.